openstreetmap/owg-website/index.md

 Other tasks include:

-* Creating policies for OSMF services, such as the tile usage policy or API usage policy
+* Creating [policies]({{ site.baseurl }}/policies/) for OSMF services, such as the Tile Usage Policy or API Usage Policy
 * The organisation and budgeting for hosting OSMF servers

 It does not concern itself with:

 * Authoring software to run on the services.
 This is left to the development community
 * Day-to-day running of the servers.
-This is the remit of the sys admins group
+This is the remit of the Sysadmins group

 # Latest Reports